Larger projects that SLU Risk assessment of plant pests works with.

 Trade and production of plants and plant products in Sweden - A knowledge base for pest risk analysis

 The overall aim of the project was to compile information to provide a knowledge base for the assessment of the economic consequences of new plant pests.
 Relevant information and data on the volumes of trade of plants and plant products that may provide pathways of introduction for invasive plant pests to Sweden and the economic value of plants at risk in Sweden was described.
 The project was conducted in collaboration with Greensway.
-Read the report here.

-Risk ranking of regulated plant pests in Sweden
+Risk ranking of regulated plant pests in Sweden (ongoing)

 The aim of the project is to rank the regulated plant pests relevant for Sweden based on the risk they present.
-The model FinnPRIO developed by the Risk Assessment Research Unit at EVIRA in Finland will be applied also in Sweden.
-The assessments and risk ranking generated will provide support to the risk management performed by Swedish Board of Agriculture.
+The model FinnPRIO developed by the Finnish Food Safety Authority (Ruokavirasto) will be applied also in Sweden.
+The assessments and risk ranking generated will provide support to the risk management of plant pests performed by Swedish Board of Agriculture.

-- Nematodes: Eva Edin, Ultuna.
+- Nematodes: Eva Edin, SLU Ultuna.

-Valuation of ecosystem services and biodiversity associated with different tree species in Sweden
+Valuation of ecosystem services and biodiversity associated with different tree species in Sweden (ongoing)

 The aim of the proposed project is to gather and compile published data and information regarding the ecosystem services and biodiversity associated with the different tree species present in Sweden.
-The project is conducted in collaboration with Vitezslav Manak.
+The project is conducted in collaboration with Vítězslav Maňák.